 The Holy Grail is one of medieval stories and legends’ most famous and mysterious religious relics.
 Searching for and finding this sacred cup was an initiation ritual for the aspiring medieval knight.
 Even modern scholars have followed in the footsteps of the Holy Grail to see if the legend is true.

-The best-known stories tell us how the Grail was obtained by Joseph of Arimathea.
+The best-known stories tell us how Joseph of Arimathea obtained the Grail.
 A wealthy Jew who gave up his tomb to be used for Jesus’ body.
 In one version of it, Jesus appears in the person of Joseph and hands him the Grail.
 We learn that Joseph took the chalice with him on a journey to Scotland to escape persecution.
 Here, an altar was built for the sacred object; some believe that, although this altar no longer exists, the Grail is buried nearby.

 Blessings to you all, and thank you for devoting yourself to the study of this article!
 Take particular time for yourself and your soul by accessing other pieces from our blog!